 Upgrades can take up to five hours to complete depending on the size of your deployment.
 Do not close ArcGIS Enterprise Cloud Builder for Microsoft Azure until the upgrade process finishes for all components in the deployment or until you correct for a time-out error as described below.

-Due to a current restriction in Microsoft Azure Resource Manager (ARM), running templates times out at 90 minutes.
+Due to a current restriction in Microsoft Azure Resource Manager (ARM), template execution is configured to time out at 90 minutes.
 If your upgrade takes longer than 90 minutes to complete, you will receive a time-out error.
 Do not close Cloud Builder after receiving the time-out error.
 Wait 60 minutes after you receive the time-out error, and retry the upgrade operation.
-To do that, click the Back button to return to the beginning of the operation, step through the Cloud Builder windows again, and click Finish.
+To do that, click the back button to return to the beginning of the operation, step through the Cloud Builder windows again, and click Finish.

 If you encounter problems upgrading, review the log files created in the %temp% directory on the machine where Cloud Builder is installed.
 By default, that directory is C:\Users\<your login>\AppData\local\temp.

-- If your deployment contains a federated ArcGIS Notebook Server 11.1 or earlier site, do the following after the deployment upgrade successfully finishes:
+- If your deployment contains a federated ArcGIS Notebook Server site, do the following after the deployment upgrade successfully finishes:

 - Make a remote desktop connection to the virtual machine where ArcGIS Notebook Server is running.
 Connect using the machine administrator credentials you specified when you created the deployment.